Alex Masibaka

-Alexander Masibaka (born 9 August 2001) is a professional rugby union player who plays as a number eight for French Top 14 club Montpellier.
+Alexander Masibaka (born 9 August 2001) is a Scotland 'A' international rugby union player who plays as a number eight for French Top 14 club Montpellier.
 Born in Australia, he is eligible to represent Scotland at international level through his Paisley-born mother.

 Club career

 He was named in the Force squad as for Round 11 of the 2022 Super Rugby Pacific season.
 He made his debut in the same fixture, coming on as a replacement.

 International career

 Masibaka is eligible for Australia through birth, Scotland through his Paisley born mother, and Fiji through his father.

 In January 2025, following an injury to Josh Bayliss and despite playing in the French second tier, he received a call up to the Scotland senior training squad for the 2025 Six Nations.
 It was understood that the Scotland management staff had been tracking his progress as early as 2021.

 He played for Scotland in the non-cap match against Māori All Blacks on 5 July 2025.
 In October 2025, he was selected for the 2025 Autumn Nations Series.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.